-No. You are not required to send the SOA via email from this platform.
-Use a paper SOA if the beneficiary does not have access to email.
+No. You are not required to send the SOA via email or text from this platform.
+Use a paper SOA if the beneficiary does not have access to email or text.

 We take the security and confidentiality of personal data very seriously.
 We use up-to-date data storage and security techniques to protect personal information from unauthorized access, improper use or disclosure, unauthorized modification, unlawful destruction, or accidental loss.
 All processors of personal data and any third parties we engage to process personal information are obligated to respect the confidentiality of the information.
 We keep personal data for only as long as reasonably necessary for the purposes for which it was collected or to comply with any applicable legal reporting or document retention requirements.